 There are some people who are actually allergic to oranges!

-Do you know any interesting facts about the nutritional value of oranges we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about oranges nutrition?
+Share them in the comments below!